 The majority of solutions identified by health providers related to funding or incentivising of health services.
+Specific responses included:

-- Increased government funding and a broader range of services funded through Medicare, particularly for allied health providers, - Increased recognition of practice nurse and allied health contribution to chronic disease management, - Review of Medicare item numbers to reflect the time taken to provide quality care and chronic for people with chronic and complex conditions i.e. more than five allied health visits per year. - Increased funding for preventative health and early intervention,
+- Increased government funding and a broader range of services funded through Medicare, particularly for allied health providers, - Increased recognition of practice nurse and allied health contribution to chronic disease management, reflected in appropriate MBS item numbers. - Review of Medicare item numbers to reflect the time taken to provide quality care and chronic disease items that reflect appropriate patient need for people with chronic and complex conditions i.e. more than five allied health visits per year, - Increased funding for preventative health and early intervention,

-- Increased funding for mental health services, to acknowledge the time and depth of treatment - Review of workforce issues and capacity within mental health services, - Streamlining of access to care, understanding of referral pathways and eligibility criteria, - especially for chronic disease management, - Cross collaboration of health care providers knowledge of services and capacity to see patients, and - health care providers
+- Increased funding for mental health services, to acknowledge the time and depth of treatment required, - Review of workforce issues and capacity within mental health services, - Streamlining of access to care, understanding of referral pathways and eligibility criteria, - Reduction in administration burden/paperwork especially for chronic disease management, - Cross collaboration of health care providers (including private and public services) and knowledge of services and capacity to see patients, and - Improved integration and communication between health care providers